 The first thing was that I had a great medical team.
 My oncologist has been with me from the beginning.
 She was very professional and was in a position where I could put my faith in her.
 I also have a wonderful husband, whom I married last October.
 He knew my whole journey and ensured I was at the top of all my appointments.

-Cancer changed my perspective about life and made me appreciate the smaller things more, and I enjoy life to the fullest.
+Cancer changed my perspective on life and made me appreciate the smaller things more, and I enjoy life to the fullest.
 I have come to enjoy nature, and My husband and I are always at the beach, enjoying the water.

 I guess I have more compassion for others now, and if I hear that anyone is going through cancer, I am always there to help.

-I feel like I have become a calmer person, less stressed about life.
+I feel like I have become a calmer person, and less stressed about life.
 It is essential because it makes sure your chances of recurrences are lesser.

 I would tell cancer patients to advocate for their bodies and understand themselves.
 Suppose you feel something is wrong, support it and get the necessary diagnosis and treatment.
 Find a doctor who listens to you.
 Never give up.
-Even in the darkest of times, there is still hope; even if youre in the final stage, there is still hope.
+Even in the darkest of times, there is still hope; even if you are in the final stage, there is still hope.